ivan-hc/GIMP-appimage/README.md

 -------------------------
 # GIMP flavors: what to choose?
-In this list, you will learn more about the five kinds of builds available in this repository.
+In this list, you will learn more about the three kinds of builds available in this repository.

 --------------------------
 ## 1. Stable, the one you may want the most